 George R.R.
 Martin - Page 4

-Game of Thrones brought us all to life with its first full trailer for Season 6, teasing a certain Snow-y resurrection and plenty of new deaths for Westeros alike.
-We couldn’t help diving way deeper into every frame of footage, so what secrets of Game of Thrones Season 6 were hidden in the flames?
+Game of Thrones whipped fans into a fiery frenzy with its second full trailer for Season 6, revealing several surprise returns and the biggest dragons yet, among other Snow-y secrets.
+We couldn’t help but dive way deeper into each frame of footage.
+So what new secrets of Game of Thrones Season 6 were hidden in the flames?

 Peter Dinklage hosting last night’s SNL meant that the upcoming sixth season of Game of Thrones hung over the entire evening like a specter.
 Even when the show wasn’t specifically calling out and calling upon HBO’s series, you were constantly aware of it.
 After all, why else would Dinklage be hosting the show at this specific time?
 But when the show did turn its aim on Game of Thrones, it was on-point with an opening monologue where Dinklage asks A Song of Ice and Fire author George R.R.
 Martin to write some jokes.

 Game of Thrones has seemingly already advanced to a point that odds and ends of George R.R.
 Martin’s as-yet-unpublished novels have perhaps been spoiled, while Season 6 stands to answer some of the series’ biggest questions ahead of readers.
 Not so, perhaps, as showrunners claim Season 6 won’t actually spoil the books, and is instead “quite divergent.”